 The mission of this committee is to facilitate communication and encourage discussion between our educational partners and the O’Fallon-Shiloh business community.
 Past projects include a high school business scholarship, production of a local schools video, a common school calendar, a restaurant guide contest with the OTHS Marketing class, and the Annual Awards Banquet video with the OTHS Audio Visual Department.
-Current projects include the annual “Ask the Schools” breakfast/lunch and the 8th Grade Career Fair Committee is made up of O’Fallon-Shiloh superintendents from both the public and private schools and members of the Chamber of Commerce Board of Directors.
-This committee usually meets the 2nd Tuesday of months when school is in session, 8:30 a.m., at O’Fallon District 90 offices (118 E. Washington Street, O’Fallon).
+This committee puts on the annual 8th Grade Career Fair.
+Committee is made up of O’Fallon-Shiloh superintendents from both the public and private schools and members of the Chamber of Commerce Board of Directors.
+This committee usually meets the 2nd Tuesday of months when school is in session, 1p.m., at O’Fallon District 90 offices (118 E. Washington Street, O’Fallon).
 If you’re interested in making a presentation to this committee, please contact the Chamber office.

 Military Affairs Committee

 Committee Chair – Ray Holden, City of O’Fallon Alderman and USAF Retired Colonel

 Board Liaison – Susan Schultz, Webster University

 The mission of this committee is to build closer ties between the business community and Scott AFB.
 Past projects include the Scott Air Force Base Honor Guard Member awards program, and Happy Landings.
 Current projects include Scott AFB Spouse Club interaction, OTHS AFJROTC, and Salute to Scott Tribute and Business Expo.
 Committee usually meets the 2nd Thursday of most months, 3:30 p.m., at the VFW Post 805 (223 West First Street, O’Fallon).